7. Deploy a disk image¶

-This chapter describes how to write a disk image of the Debian 12 bookworm variant as generated in the previous chapter.
+This chapter describes how to write a disk image as generated in one of the previous chapters using Yocto or Debian to the module.

 Note